Setting Up The Page Title Bar

-The Page Title Bar is the horizontal bar that sits directly below the menu/header and contains the page title text, as well as breadcrumbs, or the search box.
-The page title bar can be completely displayed or hidden on every page or post globally, or you can display or hide it individually per page or post.
-There are also numerous options to customize the page title bar.
-The page title bar has global options found in the Avada > Theme Options > Page Title Bar panel, and individual options in the Fusion Page Options found in all pages and posts that will override global settings.
+The Page Title Bar is the horizontal bar that sits directly below the menu/header and contains the page title text, as well as the option of breadcrumbs, or a search bar.
+The page title bar can be completely displayed or hidden on every page or post globally, and you can display or hide it individually per page or post.
+There are also numerous options to customize the Page Title Bar, including background images and custom subheadings.
+The Page Title Bar has global options found in the Avada > Theme Options > Page Title Bar panel, and individual options in the Fusion Page Options, found in all pages and posts, that will override global settings.

 How To Setup The Page Title Bar Globally

 Step 1 - Navigate to the Avada > Theme Options > Page Title Bar panel to access the page title bar options.

 Step 2 - Locate the 'Page Title Bar' dropdown and select either the Show Bar and Content or Show Content Only option to enable the Page Title Bar.

 Step 3 - In the Page Title Bar panel, you can also customize other options such as page title bar styling, background image, and the like.

 Step 4 - The right side of the page title bar can display breadcrumbs or a search bar.
 To choose which one, navigate to the Avada > Theme Options > Page Title Bar > Breadcrumbs / Search Bar sub-panel and locate the 'Breadcrumbs / Search Bar Content Display' option.

 Step 5 - These settings will take effect for all page title bars on your site.
 To set different settings per page or post, please see the following section.

 How To Set The Page Title Bar Per Page/Post

 Step 1 - Create a new page or post or edit an existing one.